Liwmo/liwmo.github.io/_posts/2017-10-20-a-bayesian-gambling-problem.markdown

 }
 </script>

-Now, update your prior and [plot the posterior](#code) (part 2).
-Try overlaying both graphs and taking a look at the result.
-Does it make sense?
+Now, update your prior then [plot the likelihood and posterior](#code) (part 2).
+Try overlaying all three graphs and view the results.
+Do they make sense?
 Is it what you expected?
 All right, time to reconvene.
 Here are my findings: `wins: 44, losses: 256`.
 Go ahead and update your results once more and then report the final posterior distribution.

 ### Casino Investigator: Analysis